 During sleepovers, Rachel and I challenge ourselves to stay up all night watching music videos on MTV.
 My favorite among favorites is “Heart-Shaped Box.”
 With its saturated colors and haunting Christian symbolism, the video inspires an affinity for the strange and surreal.
 At nearly four a.m. one night, I confidentially tell Rachel, “It’s gonna be next.”
 I already possess a sixth sense about Nirvana, accurately predicting when their songs will play on KRock, the radio station we call occasionally to make requests.
 Just as my mother barges into the living room—“shut off the TV and go to bed!”—Kurt’s opiate-drenched, drop-D tuning kicks in and an elderly Jesus appears in a hospital bed.
 “I knew it, I knew it!”
 I scream.
 Mom promptly turns off the television, denying me my prize.

-Born in January of ’84, I am a few years late to the Gen-X party, missing grunge in its prime and all that came before it, but also a tad early to be considered a full-fledged Millennial, then referred to as Gen-Y. Stuck in a narrow space between, fiercely loyal to cassettes and nostalgic for the years I missed, I find myself at odds with my generation.
-I am irritated and embarrassed by the trends of the late ’90s, like sanitized boy bands, “Mmmbop” nonsense, and the downfall of MTV.
+Born in January of ’84, I am several years late to the Gen-X party, missing grunge in its prime and all that came before, but also a tad early to be considered a full-fledged Millennial, then referred to as Gen-Y. Stuck in a liminal space in-between, fiercely loyal to cassettes and nostalgic for the years I missed, I find myself at odds with my generation.
+I’m irritated and embarrassed by the trends of the late ’90s, like sanitized boy bands, “Mmmbop” nonsense, and the downfall of MTV.
 I do, however, participate in the ’90s appropriation of the late ’60s, ditching straight-legged jeans for raggedy flares.
-In sixth grade I did an extensive project on hippie culture and now romanticize it, which seems like a predecessor to the bare-bones authenticity at the heart of grunge.
+I’ve completed an extensive project on hippie culture and now romanticize it, which seems like a predecessor to the bare-bones authenticity at the heart of grunge.

 On sunny days, you might find us middle-school girls sitting in a circle on the grass, wearing our pink spring-uniform skirts.
 Christina and Rachel play “Stairway to Heaven” and “Purple Haze” on their Fender guitars while the rest of us sing along, heads on each other’s shoulders, dandelions in our hair.
 It’s no wonder our principal calls us the hippie class.
 Together we are trying to resurrect the past as the inevitable future comes knocking at our door.